Otumian-empire/otumian-blogging-articles/database-integration-and-sql/introduction-to-sql-using-sqlite-part-1/note.md

-# Introduction to SQL using SQLite
+# Introduction to SQL using SQLite: Create Table

 ## Objectives